 Why 0.9999 . . .
 Equals 1.0000 Part 1

-When we discussed open and closed intervals in the 7th-grade math class I teach, I stumbled a bit when it came to talking about whether 0.99999 . . . is in the open interval (0,1), which is the set of numbers between 0 and 1 not including the end points.
-I told the students that for technical reasons we can't say .99 . . . is in the interval, and in fact the convention is that 0.99999 . . . = 1, but it was too hard for me to explain.
-Job Currell asked his older brother Isaac, though, and found out, and so we talked about it in class.
-The discussion was good, but I thought I'd better write up a handout to explain the weirdness.
+When I talked about open and closed intervals to my seventh-graders, I stumbled a bit when it came to talking about 0.99999 . . . as a number.
+Does that number with 9’s going on forever reside in the open interval (0,1)?
+That interval is the set of numbers between 0 and 1, not including 0 and 1 (that’s the “open” part).
+I told the students that for technical reasons we can't say .9999 . . . is in the interval, and in fact we say that 0.99999 . . . = 1.00000.
+I thought I'd better write up a handout to explain the weirdness.
 It's something I'd never heard of myself until I was in my 50's, when Professor Christopher Connell told me about it.
 The handout became this Substack article.

 Let’s start with the proposition1 at hand: